 I’ve left the best room till last.
 The bathroom is fantastic.
 It’s huge and dominated by a large freestanding roll top bath which looks out on that lovely view we talked about.
-There are of course no neighbors to worry about in this secluded self catering stone farmhouse.
-There’s also a separate walk in shower and a nice white bathroom suite.
+There are of course no neighbours to worry about in this secluded self catering stone farmhouse.
+There’s also a separate large shower cubicle and a nice white bathroom suite.

 Sleeps 4 (plus sofa bed)